Anime4000/SMFConverter/README.md

 Example: smfc.exe "C:\coh_combat.smf" -c -p 0 -o "D:\My Stuff\music"
 ```

-## Requirement:
-In order to use, you need extract the .sga file first, this can be done by using [GCFScape](http://nemesis.thewavelength.net/index.php?p=26)

-A player that can play WAV (IMA ADPCM) or MP3, usually it installed by default, you may not to worries.

 ## Compiling:
 To compile the source code, you need Microsoft VisualStudio 2013.